Live

 Program notes

-Seiji Ozawa is one of the last living legends of a golden age of orchestral conducting.
+Until his death in 2024, Seiji Ozawa was one of the last living legends of a golden age of orchestral conducting.
 A student of both Charles Munch and Herbert von Karajan and an assistant to Leonard Bernstein, Ozawa went on to conduct the prestigious Boston Symphony Orchestra for 30 years.
-Even so, his red Nikes and baseball cap give the 80-year old an image that defies the expectations one might have for a world-famous maestro.
-The unconventional musician continues to inspire admiration and respect among both musicians and audiences struck by his energy and commitment.
+Even so, his red Nikes and baseball cap gave the octogenarian defied the expectations one might have for a world-famous maestro.
+Up to the end of his life, this unconventional musician continued to inspire admiration and respect among both musicians and audiences struck by his energy and commitment.

 A closer look: featured composers